blakeaber/sql_semantics/README.md

 ### 🧩 Extending the Parser
 To add a custom handler:

-Add a new entry in HandlerType enum.
+- Add a new entry in HandlerType enum.

-Create a handler class that inherits from BaseHandler.
+- Create a handler class that inherits from BaseHandler.

-Add it to HANDLER_MAPPING in registry.py.
+- Add it to HANDLER_MAPPING in registry.py.

-Add recognition logic in get_handler_key() in parser.py.
+- Add recognition logic in get_handler_key() in parser.py.

 ### 🧪 Testing
 You can validate the tree structure, triples, and handlers by:

-Asserting node types and parent/child relationships.
+- Asserting node types and parent/child relationships.

-Logging parsing steps via log_parsing_step() in utils.py.
+- Logging parsing steps via log_parsing_step() in utils.py.

-Comparing outputs across multiple SQL dialects.
+- Comparing outputs across multiple SQL dialects.

-(Note: A test suite is not yet included in this release.)
+(Note: A test suite is only partially complete in this release.)

 ### 📄 License
 MIT License.
 Contributions welcome!